dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/edit-loan/edit-loan.md

 layout: docs
 ---

 Once a loan has selected, the real work begins.
+The loan is loaded in to HMDA Hero and all the LAR